W.B. Yeats #

 ‘Teach the free man how to praise’.

 Though ‘Poetry makes nothing happen’ appears despairing, Auden clearly believes this may only be so in the political and collective spheres.
+It is entirely possible that Auden is mocking Yeats.

 Some Literature has had a profound and moving effect on History by raising public awareness to issues and helping to changing people’s mind sets.
 The Protest song writers of the late 1950’s to the 70’s such as Pete Seeger, Woody and Arlo Guthrie, Bob Dylan and many others helped to liberate people’s minds from entrenched ideas.